 Let’s say you are responsible for scheduling dozens or even hundreds of security guards, ushers, ticket takers, bartenders and food preparation staff at a large hockey arena.
 Your team is having a running streak and your boss is confident they’ll make the play-offs.
 He tells you to go ahead and schedule everyone for the play-off rounds.
 But, oh no!
 Your legendary goalie gets injured, the team starts losing and gets kicked out of the play-offs (I’m looking at you, Canucks!).
 You’re now faced with the task of cancelling all those shifts you’ve created and assigned, and then letting the employees know.
 The Shift Toolbox is an ideal way of dealing with this with just a couple of clicks of the mouse.

 It isn’t just restricted to deleting shifts.
 Let’s say in another scenario your hockey team is doing well and keeps winning the play-offs and you quickly need to schedule for the next game.
 You’ve already scheduled Tuesday’s game and you know everyone working Tuesday can work the next game on Friday.
 Well, you can use the shift toolbox to copy all the Tuesday shifts to Friday.
 But what happens if the game starts at a different time?
-Well, the shift toolbox allows you to change all the shift times easily as well.
+Well, the shift toolbox allows you to easily change all the shift times.

 In fact, all the fields you can see on the shift form can be updated via the Shift Toolbox and it doesn’t matter whether the shifts are open or assigned.
-These are all fairly straight-forward tasks which any scheduler has to deal with on an almost weekly basis, but I’ll cover some other tips to help you get the most out of the toolbox.
+These are all fairly straightforward tasks that any scheduler has to deal with almost weekly, but I’ll cover some other tips to help you get the most out of the toolbox.

 For the scenario where the hockey team is kicked out of the play-offs, you’ll log into the Visual Scheduler for the date of the cancelled game and load up the shifts from the database (that’s hitting the refresh button), then click on the Shift Toolbox and load up the shifts already in the Visual Scheduler (again, by hitting the refresh button).
 Hit the “select all” button and then choosing the delete option for the drop-down list.
 You’ll get a message asking you to confirm when you delete the shifts.
 You can then save the changes and you’re done.

 Another typical use of the shift toolbox is to build out your initial shift coverage before you make your template.
-Let’s say you need to create the full schedule for all of your sites.
+Let’s say you must create the full schedule for all your sites.
 Let’s also assume you provide 24/7 service with 6am – 2pm, 2pm – 10pm and 10pm to 6am type coverage.
 There are two simple copy techniques you could use.
-First, you could manually create all the shifts for, say, Monday and then copy using the “+ 1 day” option rather than copying to a specific date & repeat 6 times.
+First, you could manually create all the shifts for Monday and then copy using the “+ 1 day” option rather than copying to a specific date & repeat 6 times.
 This will copy Monday shifts to Tuesday then repeat the “+1 day” part another 5 times.

 The other technique would be to create all the Monday – Sunday 6am – 2pm and then use the copy/replace option to create duplicates of the selected shifts but with the start and end times updated to 2pm – 10pm then repeat the process (without hitting the refresh button in the Shift Toolbox) and second time replacing the start and end times with 10pm – 6am.
 The first step will take copies of the 6am to 2pm shifts and then update the start & end times to 2pm & 10pm respectively.
 The second step will take copies of just the original 6am – 2pm shifts (because you haven’t hit the refresh button or changed the original shift selection) and then update the start and end times to 10pm & 6am.